Blogging Statistics 2023: Ultimate List of Blogging Statistics and Facts

 • Kokkejelvel, a food blog with over 27 thousand daily visits, was Norway’s most prominent blog in 2020.

-Central and South American bloggers
+Central and South American Bloggers

 • In 2017, 41% of Colombia’s population read forums and blogs on a daily basis.